willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

 5. masquerade a tree as a node.
 6. create and delete entire trees.

+We'll refer to these later in this guide as "tree features".

 The lack of a major distinction between a tree of nodes and a single node is what sets Godot apart.
 Nodes serve as the foundation of a flexible game world that you can freely manipulate.